acacereswright/acacereswright.github.io/research.md

 * A. Caceres-Wright, G. Bunn, S. Shuster, K. Joseph.
 "Who supports Bernie?
 Analyzing identity and ideological variation of Bernie supporters on Twitter".
 [Poster](documents/Ic2s2_Poster.pdf) presented at the [10th International Conference on Computational Social Science (IC2S2)](https://ic2s2-2024.org/), July 17-20, 2024.

+## Invited Talks

+* [Title Forthcoming].
+Given to the Center at the Center for Equitable AI & Machine Learning Systems, Morgan State University.
+May 2026.
+* LLMs in Practice.
+Given to students enrolled in AI 104: Introduction to Computational Expression.
+Department of Artificial Intelligence and Society, University at Buffalo.
+April 2026.

 ## Academic Service

 * Reviewer, 2025 International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS)